dmathieu/dice/README.md

 * Listen for all new nodes arriving on the cluster.
   * When a new node comes up, it will move on to evicting the pods on another one.

-The only supported cloud provider at the moment is AWS.
-If you need support for another provider, help is more than welcome.
 Dice assumes the cluster has an auto-scaler running, so when a node is deleted, another one can be booted.

 ## Supported Providers